fixposition/fixposition-sdk/README.md

 - GTest           (≥ 1.12.0, tested with 1.13.0)
 - PROJ            (≥ 9.0.0,  tested with 9.4.1)
 - Cap'n Proto     (≥ 1.0.2,  tested with 1.0.2)

-Refer to the [Dockerfile](./Dockerfile) on installing of the required dependencies.

 ### Building